-As you probably know GRUB 2 is default boot loader for most Linux operating systems.
-GRUB stands for GRand Unified Bootloader.
-GRUB boot loader is the first program that runs when the computer starts.
-It is responsible for loading and transferring control to the operating system Kernel.
-Then, the Kernel takes charge, and initializes the rest of the operating system.
+GRUB is responsible for loading and transferring control to the operating system Kernel.
+And then the Kernel takes charge, and initializes the rest of the operating system.

 # If you change this file, run 'update-grub' afterwards to update # /boot/grub/grub.cfg. # For full documentation of the options in this file, see: # info -f grub -n 'Simple configuration' GRUB_DEFAULT=0 GRUB_HIDDEN_TIMEOUT=0 GRUB_HIDDEN_TIMEOUT_QUIET=true GRUB_TIMEOUT=10 GRUB_DISTRIBUTOR=`lsb_release -i -s 2> /dev/null || echo Debian` GRUB_CMDLINE_LINUX_DEFAULT="quiet splash" GRUB_CMDLINE_LINUX="" # Uncomment to enable BadRAM filtering, modify to suit your needs # This works with Linux (no patch required) and with any kernel that obtains # the memory map information from GRUB (GNU Mach, kernel of FreeBSD ...) #GRUB_BADRAM="0x01234567,0xfefefefe,0x89abcdef,0xefefefef" # Uncomment to disable graphical terminal (grub-pc only) #GRUB_TERMINAL=console # The resolution used on graphical terminal # note that you can use only modes which your graphic card supports via VBE # you can see them in real GRUB with the command `vbeinfo' #GRUB_GFXMODE=640x480 # Uncomment if you don't want GRUB to pass "root=UUID=xxx" parameter to Linux #GRUB_DISABLE_LINUX_UUID=true # Uncomment to disable generation of recovery mode menu entries #GRUB_DISABLE_RECOVERY="true" # Uncomment to get a beep at grub start #GRUB_INIT_TUNE="480 440 1"

-Whenever you made a change in this file, you must run the following command to apply the changes to the GRUB 2.
+Whenever you made any changes in this file, you must run the following command to apply the changes to the GRUB2.

-Let us do three important tweaks in the GRUB2 boot loader.
+Let us do a few tweaks in the GRUB2 boot loader.

 By default, the selected entry from the boot menu will start to boot in 10 seconds.